RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 After running the correct command, you should now have a folder named `ror-server` inside of the folder you created earlier.

-Change into the source folder (The folder name might be different dependong on which `git clone` command you used)
+Change into the source folder (The folder name might be different dependong on which `git clone` command you used):

 `cd ror-server`